makrai/notes/jurafsky-slp-ed2-ch15-unification.md

   * draw distinctions among members of a single category
 * features can also have other feature structures as their values
   * bundle a set of feature-value pairs together for similar treatment
-  * e.g. NUMBER and PERSON features are often lumped together since grammatical subjects must agree with their predicates in both their number and person
+  * eg NUMBER and PERSON features are often lumped together since grammatical subjects must agree with their predicates in both their number and person
   * AGREEMENT feature that takes a feature structure consisting of the NUMBER and PERSON feature-value pairs as its value